snaldos/packing-optimization/docs/reference_materials/presentation.md

   - **DP HashMap (Top-Down):** Memoized recursion, efficient for sparse problems, saves memory when few states are used.
 Also applies the same tie-breaking as DP Vector.
   - **DP Optimized (2 Rows):** Uses only two rows for memory efficiency, computes only max profit (no reconstruction).

+  > **Note:** For both DP Vector and DP HashMap, the solution is not just any optimal one, but is selected according to a configurable sequence of tie-breaking criteria:
+  >
+  > 1. **Maximum profit** (always primary)
+  > 2. **Minimum total weight** (if the "draw condition" flag is enabled)
+  > 3. **Minimum number of pallets** (if the "draw condition" flag is enabled)
+  > 4. **Lexicographically smallest set of pallet IDs** (if the "lexicographical order" flag is enabled)
+  >
-  > **Note:** For both DP Vector and DP HashMap, lexicographical tie-breaking (choosing the lexicographically smallest set of pallet IDs among all equally optimal solutions) is optional and disabled by default.
-Enabling this feature guarantees the most consistent and predictable solution, but can significantly increase memory usage, especially for large problems.
-Enable it only when full optimality (including lexicographical order) is required and memory usage is not a concern.
+  > By default, only profit is considered.
+Enabling the draw condition flag adds weight and count as secondary criteria, and enabling the lexicographical order flag adds a final, deterministic tie-breaker.
+This ensures that, even among all equally optimal solutions, the result is the most consistent and predictable for real-world use cases.
+Note that enabling lexicographical tie-breaking can significantly increase memory usage, especially for large problems, and should only be used when full optimality (including lexicographical order) is required.

 - **Greedy Approximation:** Selects items by profit-to-weight ratio.
 Fastest, but not always optimal.
 - **Integer Linear Programming (ILP):**